 This approach doesn’t incentivize data aggregators as a personal profile can’t be built.
 The amount of information connected to a number is so little, data miners won’t have any use for it.

-Second step that India did was to make the “India Stack”.
+The second step that India did was to make the “India Stack”.
 It is a collection of digital platforms built by the government.
 Its aim was to digitize transactions to make it easier for consumers and institutions to exchange information.
 Same as China, the government supported and made infrastructures to make digital transformation possible.
 The difference between the approach of India and China is the priority.
 China prioritizes the will of the government while India prioritizes its citizens well being.

 India aims to bring back the value and use of personal data for personal use.
 It has 2 initiatives:

 - The Ministry of Electronics and Information Technology made a voluntary standard for the use of personal information.
 Consent has to be provided by the user through digital signing.
 It should specify who can use the data, for how long, and whether the information can be shared further.
 It should be clear and transparent unlike any Terms of Service Agreements.
-Users also has the ability to revoke consent immediately as he wishes.
+Users also have the ability to revoke consent immediately as he wishes.
 Sharing of data will immediately stop as well.

-- Data fiduciaries – it is a form of personal consent manager.
+- Data fiduciaries – It is a form of personal consent manager.
 It makes sure that sharing data will happen in a safe and secure manner.
 A data fiduciary should be legally bound to prioritize the interests of the one who is sharing their personal data, not the one requesting it.

 Treating these infrastructures and data as digital public goods gives the proper funding and regulations for the government to use.
 It also eliminates the need to profit off of the personal data of others as the government funds the services to handle personal data safely and securely.